Wonder Woman has landed

 I’d like to think that there is more to the Wonder Woman fans than the traditional need to see physical resemblence or allusion to the visible things they know from the comics.
 For me, comics have always been more about the spirit in life and Wonder Woman has carried this throughout, in spite of the times she has evolved in.
 As far as that spirit is concerned, I believe this film gets it more than bang on if at all possible.

 Wonder Woman: “I am the man who can”

-In that one sentence, Wonder Woman has summed up all the reasons for the anticipation, all the reasons why she is needed, filled all the holes we have been feeling in contemporary 21st century Hollywood universe, in spite of the Black Widows, the Supergirls, the Charlize Theron and the many other real-life wonder women.
+In that one sentence, Wonder Woman has summed up all the reasons for the anticipation, all the reasons why she is needed, filled all the holes we have been feeling in contemporary 21st century Hollywood universe, in spite of the Black Widows, the Supergirls, the Charlize Theron’s characters and the many real-life wonder women.

-She is almost the fictional character who allows the 21st century free woman to live completely and fully, albeit by proxy, a proxy to exhale without endangering.
+She is almost the fictional character who allows the 21st century free woman to live completely and fully, albeit by proxy, a proxy to exhale without endangering oneself.

 With that single sentence, she says that she is human before being a woman, the very revendication of the undermined gender.
 She says that she believes in herself against all odds.

 Did Diana’s emotional outcry being turned into power impress me?
 I’m still in two minds about that.
 But I cannot deny that having emotion not being turned into the bad guy or systematically confused with irrationality in a far too black and white, women and men 21st century is a breath of fresh air.